bsebesta/portfolio-v2/content/notes/reading-the-news.md

 - Truth
 ---

 In today's world, information is more accessible than ever before.
 The news surrounds us, from social media to television broadcasts and newspapers.
-As members of The Church of Jesus Christ of Latter-Day Saints (LDS), engaging with the news is an essential part of being informed citizens and contributing to society.
+As members of [The Church of Jesus Christ of Latter-Day Saints (LDS)](#), engaging with the news is an essential part of being informed citizens and contributing to society.
 However, it's important to approach news consumption with faith, discernment, and a theology that aligns with our spiritual beliefs.
 This article will outline a possible Latter-Day Saint theology of reading the news and provide guidance on how to navigate the information landscape.[^1]

 {{< figure
     src="/img/placeholder-graph.webp"
+    class="wide"
     title="Placeholder Graph" >}}

 ## Seek Truth and Knowledge